ChuckRox90/tempermonkey/README.md

 Features:

  - auto refresh your page every 60 seconds ( no timeout anymore )
+ - auto detect changes and send an alert for new exams
  - auto format your exams in a better list
  - allows to sort your exams
  - stores the last filter and applyes after manual or auto refresh